Burlington City Council

 Burlington City Council is the governing body of the municipal government of Burlington, Ontario.
 The council convenes at Burlington City Hall, and consists of 6 city councillors and the mayor of Burlington.
 The current term began following the 2022 municipal election.
+The next municipal election will be on October 26, 2026.

 Current City Council (2022-2026)

 Council elected in the 2022 municipal election: